Dutch PM Rutte in strong position to become NATO chief after getting US, UK backing | Politics

 Dutch PM Rutte in strong position to become NATO chief after getting US, UK backing

-Stoltenberg's successor when he steps down in October will take office at a crucial juncture, tasked with sustaining NATO members' support for Ukraine's costly defence against Russia's invasion while guarding against any escalation that would draw the alliance directly into a war with Russia.
-"President Biden strongly endorses PM Rutte's candidacy to be the next Secretary General of NATO," a U.S. official said.
+Sweden is currently set to become the Western alliance's 32nd member - a move precipitated by Russia's invasion of Ukraine in February 2022.
+Also backing him for the job, the British Foreign Office said on Thursday that Rutte was a well-respected figure across NATO with serious defence and security credentials, and someone who would ensure it remained strong and prepared for any need to defend itself.

-The United States and Britain backed outgoing Dutch Prime Minister Mark Rutte on Thursday to succeed Jens Stoltenberg as the next secretary general of NATO, putting him in a strong position to clinch the post.
-Stoltenberg's successor when he steps down in October will take office at a crucial juncture, tasked with sustaining NATO members' support for Ukraine's costly defence against Russia's invasion while guarding against any escalation that would draw the alliance directly into a war with Russia.
+The United States and Britain on Thursday backed outgoing Dutch Prime Minister Mark Rutte to succeed Jens Stoltenberg as the next secretary general of NATO, putting him in a strong position to clinch the post.
+Stoltenberg's successor when he steps down in October will take office at a crucial juncture, tasked with sustaining NATO members' support for Ukraine's costly defence against Russia's invasion while guarding against any escalation that would draw the alliance directly into a war with Moscow.

 "President Biden strongly endorses PM Rutte's candidacy to be the next Secretary General of NATO," a U.S. official said.
 "PM Rutte has a deep understanding of the importance of the Alliance, is a natural leader and communicator, and his leadership would serve the Alliance well at this critical time."